lammps/lammps/doc/src/fix_tgnh_drude.rst

 Description
 """""""""""

-These commands are variants of the Nose-Hoover fix styles :doc:`fix nvt <fix_nh>` and :doc:`fix npt <fix_nh>` for thermalized Drude polarizable models.
+These commands are variants of the Nose-Hoover fix styles :doc:`fix nvt
+<fix_nh>` and :doc:`fix npt <fix_nh>` for thermalized Drude polarizable
+models.
 They apply temperature-grouped Nose-Hoover thermostat (TGNH) proposed by :ref:`(Son) <tgnh-Son>`.
-When there are fast vibrational modes with frequencies close to Drude oscillators (e.g. double bonds or out-of-plane torsions), this thermostat can provide better kinetic energy equipartition.
+When there are fast vibrational modes with frequencies close to Drude oscillators (e.g. double bonds or out-of-plane torsions), this thermostat can provide better kinetic energy equipartitioning.

 The difference between TGNH and the original Nose-Hoover thermostat is that, TGNH separates the kinetic energy of the group into three contributions: